MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - For workloads which do not support multi-region active-active deployments, consider active-passive by using hot/warm standby virtual machines for regional failover.

-- Prioritize the use of Microsoft managed images and use automated processes and tools like cloud-init to customize.
+- Prioritize the use of standard images from the Azure Marketplace over custom images that need to be maintained.

 - Implement automated processes to deploy and rollout changes to virtual machines, avoiding any manual intervention.
 See [IaaS considerations](./mission-critical-operational-procedures.md#iaas-specific-considerations-when-using-virtual-machines) in the [Operational procedures](./mission-critical-operational-procedures.md) design area for more.